 It doesn’t get much better when access to healthy food at school.
 A 2019 study from Michigan State University found majority-Black or majority-Latino public elementary schools were significantly less likely to offer fresh fruits and vegetables than predominantly white schools.

 How does Nutrition Equity relate to school meals?

 All Wisconsin children should have the opportunity to reach full health and learning potential without the disadvantages of a family’s socially determined circumstances.
 This begins with providing all students with nutritious meals at school.
 Students receiving adequate nutrition at school have improved diet quality, are at a lower risk for

 obesity, have higher levels of academic achievement and test scores, and are more likely to graduate.
 However, Wisconsin currently ranks 50th in the nation for schools providing school breakfast and only 3% of Wisconsin students receive an afterschool meal.

 In Milwaukee, access to school breakfast can vary by 40 to 70% for schools of that are within a half-mile of each other.
 For example, using 2017-18 data, there are 12 pairs of schools (with similar Free/Reduced %) that are within 1 mile of each other, but differ by up to 69% in school breakfast access.
 This means that simply going to a school blocks away can increase or decrease your access to healthy, nutritious meals at school.

 What is being done to address Nutrition Equity at school?

-Milwaukee Public School Board is considering a resolution that would create nutrition equity across all MPS schools.
-It would require
+Milwaukee Public School Board passed a resolution that would create nutrition equity across all MPS schools.
+It requires:

 - that any school that misses the national benchmark of 70% students participating in school breakfast (of those that eat school lunch) change the time and location of school breakfast service to a “Breakfast After the Bell” model that gives all students access to the nutrition they need to start the day.